 The higher a moving average number is, the more significant price movement in relation to it is considered.
 For example, price crossing above or below a 100- or 200-period moving average is usually considered much more significant than price moving above or below a 5-period moving average.

 Daily pivot point indicators, which usually also identify several support and resistance levels in addition to the pivot point, are used by many traders to identify price levels for entering or closing out trades.
-Pivot point levels often mark where trading is contained within a range.
-If trading soars (or plummets) through the daily pivot and all the associated support or resistance levels, this is interpreted by many traders as ‘breakout” trading that will shift market prices substantially higher or lower, in the direction of the breakout.
+Pivot point levels often mark significant support or resistance levels or the levels where trading is contained within a range.
+If trading soars (or plummets) through the daily pivot and all the associated support or resistance levels, this is interpreted by many traders as “breakout” trading that will shift market prices substantially higher or lower, in the direction of the breakout.

 Fibonacci levels are another popular technical analysis tool.
 Fibonacci was a 12th-century mathematician who developed a series of ratios that is very popular with technical traders.
-Fibonacci ratios, or levels, are commonly used to pinpoint trading opportunities and profit targets that arise during sustained trends.
+Fibonacci ratios, or levels, are commonly used to pinpoint trading opportunities and both trade entry and profit targets that arise during sustained trends.

 The primary Fibonacci ratios are 0.24, 0.38, 0.62, and 0.76.
 These are often expressed as percentages – 23%, 38%, etc. Note that Fibonacci ratios complement other Fibonacci ratios: 24% is the opposite, or remainder, of 76%, and 38% is the opposite, or remainder, of 62%.